-Once you convert one for an appointment, the scheduler sub-feature enables you to share your availability through a link with the lead.
+Once you convert one for an appointment, the scheduler sub-feature lets you share your availability through a link with the lead.

-The contact can then book a date and time at their own convenience.
+The contact can then book a date and time at their convenience.

 Once a convenient time is found, it is synchronized with your calendar.